Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Computational cost of diagonalization

 \section{Computational cost of diagonalization}

-In this section, we give some numerical results to demonstrate the performance of the diagonalization algorithm.
-In our computations, all of the tests are implemented in MATLAB R2022a on a personal computer (Intel (R) Core (TM) i9-10900), where the CPU is 2.80GHz and the memory is 64.0 GB.
-All of the implementations are developed by Fang and available from Bitbucket~\footnote{https://bitbucket.org/fanglishan/diagonalization/src/master/}.
+In this section, we provide numerical results to validate the impacts of $n$ and $d$ on the costs of the diagonalization technique.
+All the numerical experiments are conducted in MATLAB R2022a on a personal computer with Microsoft Windows 10 operating system and an Intel$^\circledR$ Core\textsuperscript{TM} i9-10900 CPU @ 2.80 GHz configuration with 64.0 GB of RAM.
+The implementations are developed by Fang and available from Bitbucket\footnote{https://bitbucket.org/fanglishan/diagonalization/src/master/}.
 The computational costs for various dimensions~$n$ and degrees~$d$ are given in Examples~\ref{app_e1} and~\ref{app_e2}, respectively.

 \begin{example} Consider a homogeneous polynomial